rajhub28/DataCleaningProject/README.md

 * data.table
 * dplyr

-The script when run produces the output today data set in a file named "tidyData.txt"
+The script, when run, produces the output tidy data set in a file named "tidyData.txt"

 The Code Book for tidyData.txt is available at [CodeBook](codeBook.md).